mroserov/football-app/README.md

 # FootballApp
-Football App permite mostrar los datos recolectados de [Football api](https://www.football-data.org/), para la parte de UI se una [Angular Material](https://material.angular.io/) y [Angular Flex Layout](https://www.npmjs.com/package/@angular/flex-layout)
+Football App allows to display the data collected from [Football api](https://www.football-data.org/), To UI [Angular Material](https://material.angular.io/) y [Angular Flex Layout](https://www.npmjs.com/package/@angular/flex-layout) will be used.

 Deploy in Heroku: [https://app-football.herokuapp.com/](https://app-football.herokuapp.com/)

+To test with data allowed with the free token use the **2018** season and the **FIFA World Cup** competition.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `node express.js` for a dev server with express.
+Navigate to `http://localhost:8080/`

 ## Install